What is Racking Equipment?

 Material Used in Racking Systems

-Materials like steel ensure durability and load-bearing capacity but can increase costs.
-Light-duty materials may be cost-effective but are suitable for lower-weight capacities.
+Materials such as steel ensure durability and load-bearing capacity but may increase costs.
+Light duty materials may be cost-effective but are recommended for lower weight capacities.

 Size and Storage Capacity

-Larger systems designed to handle greater capacities require more materials, influencing the overall price.
-Custom sizing can further impact costs, especially in facilities with unique layout requirements.
+Large systems that have been designed to handle great capacities require more materials hence influencing the overall price.
+Custom sizing can also affect costs, especially where facilities have unique layout requirements.

 Customization Options